hilbix/tino/howto/nordvpn.md

 Note that this needs to run at each reboot, as NordVPN does not keep that information across reboots.

 `crontab` option `@reboot` is your friend.

+> Note that I tried to add the routes with NetworkManager, but it did not work.